aguxone/postgresql_enabler_stopper/README.md

 - Use "Start" and "Stop" button to initialize or stop the service saved on the ini file.

 ## Compilation from source:
 You can easily compile this app (if you have already used wxWidgets before) with the included makefiles "dynamic.makefile" and "static.makefile".
-If you compile you dynamically you'll have to include the dynamic libraries wxbase32u_gcc_custom.dll and wxmsw32u_core_gcc_custom.dll in the same folder of the .exe file.
+If you compile your app dynamically you'll have to include the dynamic libraries wxbase32u_gcc_custom.dll and wxmsw32u_core_gcc_custom.dll in the same folder of the .exe file.
 The makefiles are made so that the required files files are present in the following direcotires (typically 2 folders up): dynamic.makefile
 . wxWidgets include folder: